-Animations can work for some businesses, and some popular video clips are really nothing more than a slideshow.
+Animations can work for some businesses, and some popular video clips are nothing more than a slideshow.

 You can even try and encourage your customers and clients to create the videos for you, although this does require very effective branding in the first place.

-Encourage your customers to create a video of how they use your products, and they will naturally share the footage themselves, saving you a lot of the effort.
+Encourage your customers to create a video of how they use your products, and they will naturally share the footage themselves, saving you a lot of effort.

 Email marketing should incorporate your brand message, it can utilise social media and website assets, and it should be done ethically and sympathetically.

-Always offer an easy route to opt-out of messages, ensure that you have permission before you email any list member, but don’t be afraid to follow up on messages after a reasonable amount of time.
+Always offer an accessible route to opt-out of messages, ensure that you have permission before you email any list member, but don’t be afraid to follow up on messages after a reasonable amount of time.

 SEO offers a way to get your brand to the top of relevant, organic search engine result pages.